This was an experiment and I don't have exact measurements. There are so many possibilities you can add to this. Be creative!

 *Sprouting Buckwheat Groats

-Rinse, clean, and soak in water for 20 minutes, up to 2 hours.
-(Buckwheat does not need to soak overnight as it absorbs water quickly).
+Rinse, clean, and soak in water for 20 minutes.
+(Buckwheat does not need to soak overnight as it absorbs water quickly and will become rancid if soaked too long).

 So glad to have found your blog through the giveaway (and what an awesome giveaway!)--I hope you are doing well.